-Subsection 15-198 (b) (4) of the Carrboro Land Use Ordinance is amended by rewording subdivisions (b) and (c) to read as follows:
+Section 4.
+Subsection 15-198 (b) (4) of the Carrboro Land Use Ordinance is amended by rewording subdivisions (b) and (e) to read as follows:

-(GIS) of the Town of Carrboro.
+(b) Hardwood areas as designated in the Geographic Information System (GIS) of the Town of Carrboro.

-(e) With respect to perennial and intermittent streams designated in the GIS of the Town of Carrboro, those areas within an average perpendicular distance of sixty feet from the centerline of the stream.
+(e) Water quality buffers on perennial and intermittent streams designated in the GIS of the Town of Carrboro.